Longitudinal collective modes in relativistic asymmetric magnetized nuclear matter within the covariant Vlasov approach: Formalism

 Next, we use the density matrix operator,

 where $Z$ is the partition function, $\beta=1/T$, and the trace is to be evaluated simultaneously in the Dirac space and in any arbitrary set of basis states, for example, Johnson-Lippmann \cite{john}.
-We obtain the equilibrium Wigner distribution function as follows:
+The relativistic Hamiltonian for npe matter at equilibrium in the mean-field approximation is given by $ \hat{H}= \hat{H}_{fermion}+\hat{H}_{meson}+ \hat{H}_{\cal A}, $ with